 Note that with laser drills the order of drill layers is important, e.g. layer 1 and 4 is different from layer 4 and 1.

-Choose the Fill Type from the dropdown list of fills.
+Specifying the drill fill type Choose the Fill Type from the dropdown list of fills.